-All data are preliminary and subject to change as updates are received.
+\All data are preliminary and subject to change as updates are received.
 Please refer to Data considerations for interpretation of the 5 year average.

-Note: In 2020, the proportion of calls to Healthdirect relating to ILI were impacted by calls related to bushfires (February) and COVID-19 (March).
-The National Coronavirus Helpline was established on 16 March 2020, and callers to the Healthdirect helpline with concerns about COVID-19 were diverted to the National Coronavirus Helpline.
+Note: From March 2020 onwards, the proportion of calls to Healthdirect relating to ILI were impacted by calls related to bushfires (February) and COVID-19 (March).
+The National Coronavirus Helpline was established on 16 March 2020, and callers to the Healthdirect helpline with concerns about COVID-19 have since been diverted to the National Coronavirus Helpline.
 This explains the sudden drop in ILI related calls to the helpline in mid-March 2020.
 ILI-related calls returned to average levels at the end of November.

 Figure 2.
-Proportion of fever and cough among FluTracking participants, Australia, 2016 to 2021, by month and week#
+Proportion of fever and cough among FluTracking participants, Australia, 2016 to 2021, by month and week\\